 The exact number of people living with metastatic breast cancer (MBC) is currently unknown.
-In-depth

-burden of the disease and advocating for solutions difficult.
+the burden of the disease and advocating for solutions difficult.

 To address this issue, The European Commission’s Joint Research Centre should develop clear guidelines on how to include metastatic disease in cancer registries via the European Network of Cancer Registries (ENCR).
 At National level, it is important for the authorities to consult all stakeholders, including patient advocates, informal carers and patients, in the development of national cancer plans that encourage the creation of patient registries.